4 beginner investor mistakes to avoid

 How to avoid this mistake

 Remember that even a small amount invested is more than $0 invested!
-Choose an affordable regular amount, stick to it, and if you want to invest for a long time, might like to have a go at getting some compound returns.
+Choose an affordable amount to invest regularly, stick to it, and then reassess how you're tracking down the line.

 Ok, now for the legal bit